-Since the use of the buduh-square, many other magical squares have been developed and worked into silver amulets.
+After the buduh-square, many other magical squares have been developed and worked into silver amulets.
 Their use is not limited to the Islamic world.
 A Christian version of a magical square can be found on the Sagrada Familia in Barcelona, where the numbers read 33 in all directions.
 In this square however some numbers are repeatedly used, while it is preferred to use the same number only once in a magical square.
-The square is also not limited to 3 x3 rows, but can be expanded as well as shown in the example below.

 Elaborate, purpose-made magic squares are very personal and created for a specific goal, and often worn hidden from view.
+They are painted on garments or worn on a necklace.
 The magic square has been, and still is, in use throughout the Middle East in Islamic, Christian and Jewish tradition.

-Find out more about the magic of numbers in the e-course on Amulets and Magic in Jewellery!
+Check out the e-course on Amulets and Magic in Jewellery!

 This post is based on the chapter ‘The Evil Eye and Other Problems’ in my book Desert Silver

 Kriss, R. & H. Kriss-Heinrich, 1962.
 Volksglaube im Bereich des Islam.
 Band II.
 Amulette, Zauberformeln und Beschwörungen.
 Otto Harrassowitz, Wiesbaden, p.
 84 relate that the square should be drawn on two linen bandages, that have to be shown to the pregnant woman after which they are placed underneath her feet.